AmanBhatt0910/GreenFuel-Portal-UI/README.md

 ## Overview

-This repository contains the employee portal for Green Fuel Corporation.
+This repository contains the employee portal for Cubia Corporation.
 The application is built with Next.js 15, TypeScript, Tailwind CSS, Shadcn UI components, and Framer Motion for animations.
-The design focuses on a clean, professional look aligned with the company's branding, emphasizing sustainability and eco-friendliness.
+The design focuses on a clean, professional look aligned with the company's branding, emphasizing modernity and efficiency.

 ## Color Theme

-The application uses a cohesive green-themed palette that emphasizes sustainability and eco-friendliness:
+The application uses a cohesive blue-themed palette that emphasizes professionalism and reliability:

-- **Primary Background**: Gradient from `#f0fdf4` (green-50) to `#ffffff` (white)
+- **Primary Background**: Gradient from `#f8fafc` (slate-50) to `#ffffff` (white)
-- **Secondary Background**: Gradient from `#f0fdf4` (green-50) to `#dcfce7` (green-100)
+- **Secondary Background**: Gradient from `#f1f5f9` (slate-100) to `#e2e8f0` (slate-200)
-- **Primary Green**: `#22c55e` (green-500) for buttons and active elements
+- **Primary Blue**: `#3b82f6` (blue-500) for buttons and active elements
-- **Dark Green**: `#15803d` (green-700) for hover states and accents
+- **Dark Blue**: `#1d4ed8` (blue-700) for hover states and accents
-- **Light Green**: `#dcfce7` (green-100) for subtle backgrounds and cards
+- **Light Blue**: `#dbeafe` (blue-100) for subtle backgrounds and cards
-- **Green Gradient**: `from-green-600 to-green-700` for buttons and important UI elements
+- **Blue Gradient**: `from-blue-600 to-blue-700` for buttons and important UI elements
 - **Accent**: Amber/yellow for warnings and alerts
 - **Neutral Gray**: Various shades from gray-100 to gray-900 for text and borders
-- **Dark Mode Background**: Gradient from gray-900 to green-900/20 (semi-transparent)
+- **Dark Mode Background**: Gradient from gray-900 to blue-900/20 (semi-transparent)

-This color palette creates a professional, cohesive interface that emphasizes the eco-friendly brand identity of Green Fuel.
-The green theme is consistently applied across all pages, including dashboard, forms, and credential management interfaces.
+This color palette creates a professional, cohesive interface that emphasizes the modern brand identity of Cubia.
+The blue theme is consistently applied across all pages, including dashboard, forms, and credential management interfaces.

 ## Component Structure